tkteun/PowerShell-Docs.nl-nl/reference/docs-conceptual/developer/module/how-to-write-a-powershell-module-manifest.md

 CompanyName = 'Unknown'

 # Copyright statement for this module
-Copyright = '(c) 2019 User01.
+Copyright = '(c) User01.
 All rights reserved.'

 # Description of the functionality provided by this module
 # Description = ''

-# Minimum version of the Windows PowerShell engine required by this module
+# Minimum version of the PowerShell engine required by this module
 # PowerShellVersion = ''

-# Name of the Windows PowerShell host required by this module
+# Name of the PowerShell host required by this module
 # PowerShellHostName = ''

-# Minimum version of the Windows PowerShell host required by this module
+# Minimum version of the PowerShell host required by this module
 # PowerShellHostVersion = ''

 # Minimum version of Microsoft .NET Framework required by this module.
 This prerequisite is valid for the PowerShell Desktop edition only.